spacetelescope/DRESSCode/docs/index.md

 From there run the pipeline, which is located in `/opt/dresscode`

-For more, see our <a href="https://spacetelescope.github.io/DRESSCode/user_manual/install/#docker-installation" target="_blank">docker instructions</a>.
+For more, see our [docker instructions](user_manual/install.md).

 ## Help

-Please see the <a href="https://spacetelescope.github.io/DRESSCode/" target="_blank">documentation</a>.
-If you encounter a bug or have questions, please report through GitHub <a href="https://github.com/spacetelescope/DRESSCode/issues">issues</a>.
+Please see the [documentation](index.md).
+If you encounter a bug or have questions, please report through GitHub <a href="https://github.com/spacetelescope/DRESSCode/issues" target="_blank">issues</a>.

 ## License

-This project is Copyright Association of Universities for Research in Astronomy and licensed under the terms of the BSD 3-Clause “New” or “Revised” License (see the [LICENSE](LICENSE) file for more information).
+This project is Copyright Association of Universities for Research in Astronomy and licensed under the terms of the BSD 3-Clause “New” or “Revised” License (see the [LICENSE](LICENSE.md) file for more information).

 ## Use cases and publications